-3 Ways to Begin a Yoga Practice You Can Easily Stick With
+3 Tips to Begin a Yoga Practice You Can Easily Stick With

 Embarking on any new habit or practice can be challenging.
 It's the process of incorporating something new into your schedule that wasn't there before.
 It's much easier to continue doing things the way we've always done...until it's not.